Universalism and the Latter Day Saint movement: Revelation for Martin Harris

-In the summer of 1829, within months after the Book of Mormon translation was complete, Joseph Smith received a revelation directed to Martin Harris, his early benefactor who had become hesitant about paying for the printing of the Book of Mormon.
+In the summer of 1829, within months of the Book of Mormon's translation, Joseph Smith received a revelation directed to Martin Harris, his early benefactor who had become hesitant about paying for the printing of the Book of Mormon.
 Harris had been a believer in Universalism, and had apparently had questions about Universalist doctrine.

 In the debates between Universalists and anti-Universalists, the anti-Universalists would point to words like "eternal damnation" in the scriptures to argue that there was no end to suffering.
 Restorationist Universalists argued that such phrases did not actually mean never-ending, but were intended to scare humans into being righteous.

 The revelation to Smith enters the debate siding with the Restorationist Universalists.
 In it, the phrases "eternal damnation" and "endless torment" are used in the scriptures to "work upon the hearts of the children of men," and encourage humankind to be righteous through the threat of unending punishment.
 The revelation divulges a mystery it says are known to only a few, that the words "Eternal" and "Endless" are names for God, so when the scriptures use phrases like endless torment or eternal damnation, they do not refer to a period of time that does not end, but to "God's punishment".
 According to the revelation, Harris is commanded by God to "show not these things unto the world until it is wisdom in me.
 For they cannot bear meat now, but milk they must receive; wherefore they must not know these, lest they perish."